In-depth Analysis

 Short-Term Business Loans

-If you’re looking to borrow between $5,000 and $500,000 and plan to pay that money back in less than 12 months, you should consider borrowing from LoanBuilder.
+If you’re looking to borrow between $5,000 and $200,000 as a first-time borrower, or up to $300,000 as a repeat borrower, and plan to pay that money back in less than 12 months, you should consider borrowing from LoanBuilder.

 However, before you start filling out the questionnaire on the lender’s site, we suggest you make sure that you and your business meet the minimum requirements.
 To qualify for a short-term loan, your business must: